 Getting a job with a beard

 This caught my attention as I was searching around for images earlier.
 The author for beardcave gives some solid information.
-Unfortunately the realities of having an awesome beard sometimes means you have to make small sacrifices based on what you want to accomplish.
+Unfortunately, the realities of having an awesome beard sometimes mean's you have to make small sacrifices based on what you want to accomplish.
 I have spent my time in "Conservative" job positions but at the time, I wasn't growing a beard, so it wasn't much of an issue, however now that I do carry myself with a beard I would not want to put myself in that position of having to make a choice.
 We all can't be "Beard Models," no matter how many pictures we take of our beards.
 Nevertheless, life is full of compromise's, and we all do our best to our given situation.
-I hope you enjoy this post as mush as I did.
+I hope you enjoy this post as much as I did.

 Frankly, I shouldn’t even have to be writing this post.
 It’s sad that even today when the popularity of facial hair is at it’s highest in a generation, that people still find it difficult to land the job they want because of the hair that is on their face.
 Surely it should be the skills that you bring to the role that should matter, right?

 Unfortunately, there’s still a lot of negativity around beards in the workplace, and no matter how perfect you are for the role you’re going for, your facial hair COULD put you at a disadvantage.

 Before you panic and shave off your masterpiece ahead of that big interview, keep reading.

 It is not impossible to get the job you want because you have facial hair.
 You just need to ensure that you do the right things to make the fact you have facial hair less of an issue for the employer.